orbisgis/orbisdata/docs/CONTRIBUTING.md

 [here](HEADER.md).
 The author declaration should be follow the pattern `@author Name Structure`.

+The parameters and the methods should be annotated with the `@Nullable` or `@NotNull` annotations.
+The not null parameters should be checked with the utility method `CheckUtils.checkNotNull(Object)` or `CheckUtils.checkNotNull(Object, String)` (which throws an `InvalidParameterException` in case of null value) on the very beginning of the method.

 #### Tests

 Tests should written in Groovy and Java (same test for each languages)